 A material’s stiffness is its elasticity, and whether it increases or decreases the speed of sound and sound transmission.
 The stiffer the material, the faster it travels through it.
 Sound travels fastest through solids, slower through liquids and slowest through gases.

-Steel is a very stiff material - as a result, as you’ve probably seen in old westerns, you can hear a train coming from miles away if you put your ear to a train rail.
+Steel is a very stiff material - as a result, as you’ve probably seen in old Westerns, you can hear a train coming from miles away if you put your ear to a train rail.

 Foam is a less stiff porous material - it absorbs the vibration of the air contained in its pores and sound energy is lost by friction against their edges

 The density of a medium is another factor that affects the speed of sound.
 Density describes the mass of a substance per volume.
 A substance that is denser per volume has more mass per volume.
 Usually, larger molecules have more mass.
-If a material is denser because its molecules are larger, it will transmit sound slower.
+If material is denser because its molecules are larger, it will transmit sound slower.
 The elastic (material stiffness) properties usually have a larger effect on sound travel than the density.

 Sound damping is a term for any pre or post-installation method that will reduce the transference of sound from one area to another.
-Window manufactures use a variety of methods to help your windows filter out unwanted sound.
+Window manufacturers use a variety of methods to help your windows filter out unwanted sound.

 Sound absorption is the measure of the amount of energy removed from a sound wave as it passes through a given material.
 For example: As sound passes through a window, some of the sound is absorbed by the materials that the window is made up of, thus making the sound less intense on the interior of the home.
-If measured, the sound absorption is the amount of sound that does not make it through the window.
+If measured, sound absorption is the amount of sound that does not make it through the window.
 Sound absorption is typically measured in % of loss when talking about sound absorption in windows.

 Soundproofing refers specifically to the action of blocking sound from an area - any means of reducing the sound pressure with respect to a sound source.
-There are several basic approaches to reducing sound that includes increasing the distance between source and receiver, using noise barriers to reflect or absorb the energy of the sound waves, using damping structures such as sound baffles, or using active antinoise sound generators.
+There are several basic approaches to reducing the sound that includes increasing the distance between source and receiver, using noise barriers to reflect or absorb the energy of the sound waves, using damping structures such as sound baffles, or using active antinoise sound generators.

 In order to produce a true soundproof window all components from the frame to the glass must be optimized for the reduction of sound through them.

 A sound leak is any area of a home where external noise is finding its way inside the home.
-Sound leakage can come from through broken window and door seals, single-pane, air ducts and returns, cracks in electrical outlets and walls and poorly insulated attics.
+Sound leakage can come from broken window and door seals, single-pane, air ducts and returns, cracks in electrical outlets and walls and poorly insulated attics.

-Solutions that reduce sound transmission through a window change it’s energy-saving properties since the window is optimized for sound reduction, not energy efficiency.
+Solutions that reduce sound transmission through a window change its energy-saving properties since the window is optimized for sound reduction, not energy efficiency.
 When you are shopping for new windows - if energy efficiency is important to you, be sure to tell your window consultant that you are looking for an energy-efficient and sound-reducing solution.